640 South State StreetDover, Delaware 19901

 1275 S. State StreetDover, Delaware 19901

-Palliative care is used to manage a disease or medical condition that can no longer be cured, primarily by easing pain and other associated symptoms.
+Palliative care is used to manage a disease or medical condition that is serious or life-threatening, primarily by easing pain and other associated physical, emotional, or psychosocial symptoms.

-Palliative care also eases other distressing symptoms, such as depression, anxiety, fatigue, insomnia, and shortness of breath.
+Palliative care also eases other distressing symptoms, like depression, anxiety, fatigue, insomnia, and shortness of breath.
 Palliative care provides advanced care planning and a support system to help you live a life that is as active, fulfilling, and as pain-free as possible.

 Palliative care may last for weeks, months, or years, and the relief of moderate to severe pain during that time can greatly improve quality of life.
 The biggest problem with palliative care is that many people are referred for care too late.
 By starting this type of care early, and by using the right type of pain management, nearly all pain problems can be relieved or reduced.

 You should keep in mind 3 important principles when deciding how to manage pain.
-First, pain should always be treated promptly.
+First, pain should always be treated right away.
 A delay allows pain to get worse.
 Second, you should not be afraid of becoming addicted to pain medicine.
-If medications are used properly, this is rarely a problem — of course, if you believe that you are losing control of how you are using pain medications, you should discuss this with your health care provider immediately.
+If medicines are used in the right way under close supervision of a health care provider, this is rarely a problem.
+Of course, if you believe that you are losing control of how you are using pain medicines, you should discuss this with your health care provider immediately.
 Third, most pain problems can be controlled by using the World Health Organization's step-care approach:

 Step 1.
 Start with a nonsteroidal anti-inflammatory drug (NSAID).
-Examples of NSAIDs include over-the-counter drugs like ibuprofen and stronger NSAIDs that your doctor may prescribe.
+Examples of NSAIDs include over-the-counter drugs like ibuprofen and stronger NSAIDs that your health care provider may prescribe.
 An alternative to NSAIDs for step 1 pain is acetaminophen.

 Step 2.
-If pain continues or gets worse, your doctor may prescribe a weak opioid medication, such as hydrocodone.
+If pain continues or gets worse, your health care provider may prescribe a weak opioid medicine, like hydrocodone.
 A weak opioid may be combined with a nonopioid pain reliever.

 Step 3.
-If pain continues or gets worse, your doctor may prescribe a stronger opiate.
+If pain continues or gets worse, your health care provider may prescribe a stronger opiate.
 Examples of strong opioids include morphine and fentanyl.

 Opioid drugs are the most effective and commonly used drugs for moderate to severe pain.
 A wide range of opioid drugs is available, and they can be taken in a variety of ways.
-One drawback of these medications is that, over time, you will almost certainly develop a tolerance to the one you're taking and need higher doses to get the same effect.
-One way your doctor may get around this problem is by switching the type, dose, or the way the drug is given.
+One drawback of these medicines is that, over time, you will almost certainly develop a tolerance to the one you're taking and need higher doses to get the same effect.
+One way your health care provider may get around this problem is by switching the type, dose, or the way the drug is given.

 These are common ways in which opioid drugs can be given:

-Oral medications.
+Oral medicines.
 These can be taken in pill or liquid form and can be short acting or long acting (sustained release).

 Adhesive patch.
-This can be applied to the skin to release medication over time.
+This can be applied to the skin to release medicine over time.
 An example of this is a fentanyl patch.

 Opioid drug injection.
 This shot may be given under the skin or into a muscle.